 Authorization.
 Version 2.4 of the Management API supports both OAuth 1.0 and 2.0 authorization mechanisms in addition to the mechanisms supported by Version 2.3.
 We strongly recommend that your application use OAuth 2.0.
 It is simpler to use than OAuth 1.0.
 It supports more fine-grained scope codes that let users limit applications' access to exactly the data they need.
 Fine-grained scoping helps applications gain users' trust in the privacy of their data.
 You can read more in the OAuth 2.0 for Google APIs documentation.
 Consult Authorization for a full description of the authorization methods supported by Version 2.4.

 The following steps summarize the process your application should follow in order to retrieve data using the Management API feeds.

-It is important to understand the relationship between a user's Analytics accounts, web properties, views (profiles), goals, and advanced segments.
-After reading the documentation on Accounts & Views (Profiles), Goals, and Advanced segments, you can better understand how to request specific data using feeds in Management API.
+It is important to understand the relationship between a user's Analytics accounts, web properties, views (profiles), goals, and segments.
+After reading the documentation on Accounts & Views (Profiles), Goals, and Segments, you can better understand how to request specific data using feeds in Management API.

 Users who access your application must be logged in to Analytics.
 Typically, your application will ask them to supply their login credentials by logging in with their Google Accounts email and password.
 For example: